da4nyy/INFO-F514-Post-Quantum-Cryptography/implementation/README.md

 This project implements the MAYO signature scheme using Rust.

-The implemenation is based on the official mayo specs available here : https://pqmayo.org/assets/specs/mayo.pdf We also used these two implementaion :
+The implemenation is based on the official mayo specs available here : https://pqmayo.org/assets/specs/mayo.pdf
+We also used these two implementations :
 - https://github.com/PQCMayo/MAYO-C
 - https://github.com/PQCMayo/MAYO-sage